Jake Tonges

-Jacob Tonges (tohn---JISS; born July 8, 1999) is an American professional football tight end for the San Francisco 49ers of the National Football League (NFL).
+Jacob Tonges (/ˈtɔːndʒʌs/ TAWN-jus; born July 8, 1999) is an American professional football tight end for the San Francisco 49ers of the National Football League (NFL).
 He played college football for the California Golden Bears and signed with the Chicago Bears as an undrafted free agent in 2022.

+Early life

+Tonges was born on July 8, 1999, in Cincinnati, Ohio and moved to Los Gatos, California with his family when he was five years old.
+He is the son of Tim Tonges and Erika Tonges.
+He attended Los Gatos High School, originally starting out as a quarterback his freshman and sophomore year, before transitioning into a two-way player, becoming a tight end and defensive back.
+Tonges received offers from various schools such as Sacramento State, Columbia, and many others, but decided to walk-on at the University of California, Berkeley.

 College career

-At the University of California, Berkeley, Tonges was a member of the California Golden Bears for five seasons, redshirting his true freshman year.
+At the University of California, Tonges was a member of the California Golden Bears for five seasons, redshirting his true freshman year.
 As a redshirt senior, he caught 22 passes for 278 yards and two touchdowns.
 Tonges finished his collegiate career with 47 receptions for 620 yards and four touchdowns.